 When choosing a property for investment, make sure you have done your research.
-What should you be looking for in a good property investment?
+What should you be looking for in good property investment?
 Here are a few things you should be looking at:

 Make sure that there is no caveat on the property you are investing in.
 You can search the register of the property.
 The search will show any or the absence of caveat (claims on the property).
 If a caveat is present, the solicitor can help you understand what the caveat is and you can decide if you should push with your investment.

 Consider the location of the property.
-It’s a common understanding that most people who rent properties would rather rent a place close to the central business district, somewhere close to a public transport, or somewhere close to universities.
+It’s a common understanding that most people who rent properties would rather rent a place close to the central business district, somewhere close to public transport, or somewhere close to universities.

 Know what kind of property is on demand.
 Talk to property managers, talk to real estate agents, and you can also check ads to find out what’s the most desirable type of property in the market.
 Don’t just look at the rental returns but look into its capital growth too.

 Follow the 1% rule which should be close to the area’s median price.
 The one percent rule multiplies 1% by the selling value of the property to establish a base amount for monthly rent.
-This rule implies that the investment property must be rented for at least 1% of the total purchase price to generate a positive cash flow.
+This rule implies that the investment property must be rented for at least 1% of the total purchase price to generate positive cash flow.

-For example, if you have a total purchase price of $200,000 – this means that you should be able to rent out the property for $2,000 monthly for a positive cash flow.
+For example, if you have a total purchase price of $200,000 – this means that you should be able to rent out the property for $2,000 monthly for positive cash flow.

 4. Talk to an accountant regarding asset protection and tax minimization.